 Having grown up in the pub my whole life, and now taking a front-seat on running The Cross Keys, I’ve given a ton of thought on how I’d like to see the pub and restaurant develop from mum and dad’s amazing work and great reputation they have built over the years.

-As many of you may have seen since the start of the year – I’ve been updating the menu and presentation of the food we serve, to bring a new modern twist to our menus.
+As many of you may have seen in the past few years – I’ve been updating the menu and presentation of the food we serve, to bring a new modern twist to our menus.
 So far we’ve had great feedback especially with Sunday Lunches getting great reviews for the amazing roasted (local) vegetables and delicious herb roasted potatoes.
-Our kitchen team have introduced several new dishes such as nachos, goat cheese tart, and on the mains side introduced several tasty new dishes.
+Our kitchen team have introduced several new dishes such as Mezze boards, Halloumi Fries, Grilled Portobello Mushrooms, and on the mains side introduced several tasty new dishes.
 Our great kitchen team are always open to any suggestions you might have if there is something you’d like to see on the menu!

 Outside is where the most obvious changes have occurred (and thank you to our customers for putting up with the construction work).
 We’ve repainted all the outside buildings, put a new outside garden area with Ratan furniture, and this new layout makes for easy access to the pub, – we even had to divert our access road in the process!